orfeus-eu/documentation/docs/_build/html/_sources/adria_array.rst.txt

      - Greece
    * - National Observatory of Athens
      - Greece
-   * - National and Kapodistrian University of Athens,
+   * - National and Kapodistrian University of Athens, Geology and Geoenvironment
      - Greece
    * - Institute of Earth Physics and Space Science, Sopron and Budapest
      - Hungary